vaipos/Blue-Blood-ACM-Research/README.md

-# Blue-Blood
+# Blue-Blood Onboarding and Review

-Welcome to the **Blue-Blood-ACM-Research** repository!
+Congratulations and welcome to the **Blue-Blood-ACM-Research** repository!
 This project is part of an ongoing research effort aimed at integrating simulated drug interaction data and transfer learning to predict changes in a patient's blood profile after drug administration.

 ## Project Overview